|

 Oyster sauce (optional)1 tbspFor extra depth of flavor, though optional

 • Soy Sauce & Sesame Oil: These are the foundation of your stir-fry sauce.
-Soy sauce gives the dish that savory umami, while sesame oil imparts a slightly nutty aroma and flavor.
+Soy sauce gives the dish that savoury umami, while sesame oil imparts a slightly nutty aroma and flavour.
 Low-sodium soy sauce is recommended to keep the dish balanced.

 • Vegetables: You can get creative with your choice of vegetables, but bell peppers and broccoli are a great place to start.
-They add color, crunch, and nutrients to your meal.
+They add colour, crunch, and nutrients to your meal.

 • Cornstarch: A small amount of cornstarch mixed with water is often used to thicken the sauce, giving it that glossy, restaurant-style finish.

-• Oyster Sauce (Optional): If you want a deeper, more complex flavor, a tablespoon of oyster sauce can really elevate your stir fry.
-However, it’s optional, depending on your preference for flavor intensity.
+• Oyster Sauce (Optional): If you want a deeper, more complex flavour, a tablespoon of oyster sauce can really elevate your stir-fry.
+However, it’s optional, depending on your preference for flavour intensity.

 Beef Stir Fry Recipe